w1nterb1rd/Heart-Disease-Prediction/README.md

 ---

 ## Overview <a name="overview"></a>
 <p align=justify> This dataset is taken from Kaggle.
 The aim of the analysis is to predict whether a person will suffer from heart disease or not.
 Since the prediction is to be made in a yes/no form, the dependent variable is categorical and the given dataset can be analysed using logistic regression method or random forest method.
-Logistic Regression is a statistical model used for binary classification, that is prediction of the type this or that, yes or no, A or B, etc. For binary data, the goal is to model the probability p that one of two outcomes occurs. </p> <br>
+Logistic Regression is a statistical model used for binary classification, that is prediction of the type this or that, yes or no, A or B, etc. For binary data, the goal is to model the probability p that one of two outcomes occurs. </p>
-<p align=center> ln[p/(1-p)] = b0 + b1X1 + b2X2 + … + bkXk </p><br>
+<p align=center> ln[p/(1-p)] = b0 + b1X1 + b2X2 + … + bkXk </p>
 <p align=justify> In Logistic Regression, we use maximum likelihood method to determine the best coefficients and eventually a good model fit. </p>

 ## Understanding the Data <a name="data"></a>
-<p align=justify> The dataset was loaded in R using the read.csv command and viewed using the View command.
+The dataset was loaded in R using the read.csv command and viewed using the View command.
 The dataset consists of 14 columns and data of 303 individuals.
-The variables can be explained as in the following table:- </p>
+The variables can be explained as in the following table:-
 | Syntax | Description |
 | ----------- | ----------- |
 | age | Age of the individual |